 A third major estimation problem is sample selection due to the fact that some of the schools from both the Peru and Vietnam samples do not have both advantaged and disadvantaged children in them.
 For schools that have no advantaged children, it is not possible to estimate θs in (6), and for schools with no disadvantaged children in them it is impossible to estimate δs, although one can still estimate δs + θs.
 Estimates must, therefore, be based on a sub-sample of schools that have both advantaged and disadvantaged raising concerns about sample selection bias.
 Such bias should be relatively small for Vietnam, where 82.3% of the children in the sample (931 out of 1131) attend schools that have both types of children (we discuss the exact definitions of the groups below).
 However, in Peru only 55.3% of the children in the sample (302 out of 546) are in schools that contain both advantaged and disadvantaged children.

-Fortunately, there is another approach that, although somewhat less informative, is less likely to suffer from selection bias.
-Consider the schools that have only disadvantaged students.
+Fortunately, there is another approach that, although somewhat less informative, is less likely to suffer from this selection bias problem.
+Consider schools that have only disadvantaged students.
 For those schools we can still estimate their contribution to the fourth term of the decomposition in (6), δs(s,A - s,DA), since we can estimate δs for those schools.
 Yet we cannot estimate the contribution of those schools to either the fifth or the sixth terms of the decomposition (θss,DA or θs(s,A - s,DA) ) since θs cannot be estimated for a school with no advantaged students in it.
-However, the contribution of those schools to the sum of these two components, that is to θss,A, can be estimated since for those schools s,A = 0, and so it does not contribute to θss,A. While it is more informative to be able to estimate θss,DA and θs(s,A - s,DA) separately, the term θss,A is still of interest reflecting the weighted average of the “premium” that advantaged students receive within a school attended by both types of students.
+However, the contribution of those schools to the sum of these two components, that is to θss,A, can be estimated since for those schools s,A = 0, and so it does not contribute to θss,A. While it is more informative to be able to estimate θss,DA and θs(s,A - s,DA) separately, the term θss,A is still of interest because it reflects the weighted average of the “premium” that advantaged students receive within a school attended by both types of students.
 The advantage of this method is that it is less likely to suffer from selection bias since a much larger proportion of children (around 90% in both countries) can be included in the estimation.
 Thus our second set of estimates is based on a sample that includes not only schools with both types of students, but also those with only disadvantaged students, and for that sample we estimateθss,A, instead ofθss,DA and θs(s,A - s,DA) separately, which is somewhat less informative but should also be less likely to suffer from selection bias.

 V. Sample Characteristics